Disordered topological graphs enhancing nonlinear phenomena: Results

-We now consider the nonlinear dynamics of the amorphous topological graph by introducing, without loss of generality, a Kerr nonlinearity.
+We now consider the nonlinear dynamics of the amorphous topological graph by including multi-particle interactions.
+As a prototypical example relevant for a wide class of systems, we will focus here on local two-particle interactions, such as the ones that occur between photons in a Kerr medium.
 The full Hamiltonian $\hat{H}$ describing the nonlinear graph is written by adding a term $\hat{V}$ to the linear Hamiltonian $\hat{H}_{0}$:

 where

 In \Cref{eq:Kerr_nonlinearity}, $U_{0}$ is a material-dependent strength of the nonlinearity and $\hat{n}_{i}$ is the particle number operator at site $i$.
 The time dynamics of the nonlinear system is obtained by explicitly integrating the time-evolution equations.
 The periodic and the amorphous topological systems are both driven with the same amplitude, which is spectrally peaked within the topological bandgap.
 Snapshots of the intensity distribution at different times $t$ are shown for the periodic (\Cref{fig:fig3}a) and amorphous (\Cref{fig:fig3}d) graphs.
 The energy of the propagating excitation is confined near the boundary at early time stages in both cases ($t_{0} < 3T$), where $T = 1000\kappa^{- 1}$ is approximately the time the signal takes to travel from the input to the output port.
 In the periodic case (\Cref{fig:fig3}a), the excited CE modes couple to other CE modes, and then leak towards the bulk as the EB modes are fed ($t = 5T$).
 This contrasts with the amorphous case, where energy is confined within the CE modes at $t = 5T$, as shown in \Cref{fig:fig3}d.
 The difference in energy transport in the presence of nonlinearity is quantified by probing the transmission at the output port for different injected power levels, as shown in \Cref{fig:fig3}b,e.
 For a relatively weak pumping power $P_{0}$, the transmission spectrum is similar in the periodic and amorphous systems.
 As the pumping power increases, the edge transport channel breaks down in the periodic system due to the nonlinearity-induced coupling, while the transmission in the amorphous system maintains chiral edge propagation, leading to an almost tenfold increase in the peak power difference at the output.
 The stronger coupling between adjacent CE modes in the periodic case is confirmed by the presence of additional side peaks in the transmission spectrum.
 The evolution of the two systems in the time-frequency domain, obtained via a short-time Fourier transform, is presented in \Cref{fig:fig3}c,f.
 In the periodic system, at early times, the initialized CE mode couples to the spectrally closest CE modes, resulting in frequency broadening.
 As time evolves, the coupling between the excited CE modes and EB modes, induced by the presence of the nonlinearity, ignites bulk modes, which in turn excite other EB and CE modes.
 The result, at long times, is a dramatically broadened spectrum.
 The amorphous system in \Cref{fig:fig3}f, however, shows a strikingly different behavior, displaying both reduced oscillations between adjacent CE modes as well as a notably suppressed appearance of additional modes in the spectrum, achieving an almost unperturbed propagation for much longer times.